neomutt/integration/README.md

 # NeoMutt Patch Sets

-These patches are part of the NeoMutt Project: Bringing together all the Mutt Code
+These patches are part of the NeoMutt Project: Teaching an Old Dog New Tricks

 http://www.neomutt.org/
 https://github.com/neomutt